AXION-MONEY/liquidity-amo/README.md

 ## Organization

-The AMO manages a significant portion of the USDC ( or staked stable ) backing for the stablecoin (referred to as BOOST in this version).
+The AMO manages a significant portion of backing for the stablecoin (referred to as BOOST in this version).
 There are two functions:

-* v3AMO.sol For ve33 Dexes/pools based on CLAMM (Uniswap v3 and algebra contracts).
+* v3AMO.sol For ve33 Dexes/pools based on CLAMM (Concentrated Liquidity Automated Market Maker) (e.g. UniSwap v3 and
+  Algebra contracts).
 * v2AMO.sol For ve33 Dexes based on Uniswap v2 contracts.

 *Note 1:* These two functions have identical logic, they just interact with two different AMM contracts => similarity